Parsa-Sedigh/leetcode-oversimplified/450-Delete-Node-in-a-BST/solution.md

 replacing the nodes possibly multiple times(but at total, this step consists of one O(h)).

 T: O(2 * h) => O(h)

+### Recursion II
+When the node we wanna delete have both left & right subtrees:

+What happens to left subtree:

+- `root.left` is the entire left subtree of the node we’re deleting.
+All its values are less than root.val.
+- Originally, cur.left is None (because it’s the leftmost node).
+By setting cur.left = root.left, we attach the left subtree under cur.
+- This maintains the BST property: all nodes in cur.left (the old root.left) are less than cur.val, and cur remains in the right subtree, where all values are greater than the deleted root.val.

+What happens to right subtree:

+- The right subtree (root.right) becomes the new root of this part of the tree.
+So it gets the place of the `root` that we deleted.
+This is achieved via returning root.right to the parent of `root`.
+So now the parent of `root` no longer points to `root`, instead it points to the right subtree of `root` which is what we want, we wanna exclude(remove) the `root`.
+- So after attaching root.left to cur.left, the variable res is set to root.right: `res = root.right`.
+Then, res is returned as the new root to it's parent.

+**Side note:** Since `cur` is a node within root.right (it’s the leftmost node of the right subtree), modifying cur.left updates the structure of root.right.
+When we return root.right, it includes cur with the attached `root.left` subtree.

+### Why It Works
+- Why assign root.left to cur.left?
+  - We need to preserve the left subtree (`root.left`) because it contains valid BST nodes that are less than `root.val`.
+  Attaching it to cur—the smallest node in the right subtree—works because cur has no left child, and all values in root.left are less than cur.val, keeping the BST order intact.
+- What happens to root.right?
+  - root.right isn’t lost—it becomes the new root of the subtree after deletion.
+Since cur is part of root.right, attaching root.left to cur.left modifies root.right in place.
+Returning root.right gives us the restructured tree.

+### Summary
+When deleting a node with both children:

+- The successor (`cur`) is the smallest node in the right subtree.
+- The left subtree (root.left) is attached to cur.left.
+- The right subtree (root.right), now including the attached left subtree, replaces the deleted node by returning it to the parent.